These are special XLReporting functions that you can use in models to pull reasltime data into cells.

 Example:

-Returns the lowest value from a column in the given data query, for all rows where the key column matches the "data" value.
+Returns the lowest value from a column in the given query, for all rows where the key column matches the data parameter.

 DMIN(data, query, column, key)